What you will study

 Vocational relevance

 If you intend to study this module as part of the Bachelor of Laws (LLB) and hope to enter the legal professions, you should read our Careers in Law information.
-There are different entry requirements into the legal professions in England and Wales, Scotland, Northern Ireland and the Republic of Ireland.
+There are different entry requirements into the legal professions in England and Wales, Scotland, Northern Ireland and Ireland.
 It is your responsibility to ensure you meet these requirements.